On the power properties of inference for parameters with interval identified sets: Introduction

 The rest of the paper is organized as follows.
 Section \ref{sec:setup} describes the econometric model.
-The structure of our problem and the notation follows closely the one in \cite{stoye:2009}.
-Our main results are presented in Sections \ref{sec:CI1} and \ref{sec:CI2}, where we separately consider two CIs proposed by \cite{stoye:2009}: $CI_{\alpha }^{1}$ and $CI_{\alpha }^{2}$.
-For both of these, we show that inference based on the more efficient estimators of the bounds is more powerful than inference based on the less efficient ones.
+Section \ref{sec:OBS} presents our setup (i.e., OBS), and Section \ref{sec:CI} details the four CIs.
+We present our main results in Section \ref{sec:Main}, which is divided into two subsections.
+Section \ref{sec:Power1} compares the power of inference across the CIs.
+Section \ref{sec:Power2} compares the power of inference for each CI when two bounds estimators are available, with one being more efficient than the other.
 Section \ref{sec:conclusions} concludes.
-The appendix of the paper collects all of the proofs, along with intermediate results.
+The appendix contains most proofs and intermediate results.
+Proofs related to $CI_{\alpha }^{4}$ are provided in an online supplement.